Get ready, homework

-How to help your child with their homework: New Habits take time.
+How to help your child with their homework: New habits take time.

 Persistence is key to helping your child develop the homework habit.